 What’s 360 Video?

 360-degree video has transformed the way people capture and share their world.
-Using multiple lenses to simultaneously record everything around them, these high tech cameras create interactive movies that viewers can interact with in real time.
+Using multiple lenses to record everything around them simultaneously, these high-tech cameras create interactive movies that viewers can interact with in real-time.
 The technology is relatively new, but 360 videos have already gained enormous popularity.
-They’re more interactive and engaging than static videos or photos and they let viewers independently control what they see.
+They’re more interactive and engaging than static videos or photos, and they let viewers independently control what they see.

-Hundreds of these videos are uploaded to Facebook daily, and they’re garnering millions of views every day.
+Hundreds of these videos are uploaded to Facebook daily, garnering millions of views daily.
 It’s never been easier to make 360-degree videos, easier to share them, and a lot easier to watch them.
 Here’s what you need to know about the medium before you dive in.

 There’s (Not Really) An App For That

 Developers have created apps that make it easy to create 360 photos (or panoramas) by taking multiple photos and “stitching” them together.
 One app, Splash, will even allow you to combine photos and short clips into a video, so you get a 360-video-like effect.
 But because true 360 videos need a camera with multiple lenses, you won’t be able to put one together with just a single-lens phone and app.